 From here, the hike became increasingly difficult.
 There are A LOT of stairs to deal with going up Mount Emei.
 However, we left the crowds behind and continued in relative peace.
 We did have one more monkey incident, we turned a corner and instantly made eye contact with a particularly vicious looking monkey at the top of the stairs.
 It charged down the stairs and launched itself at my leg.
 It tried to climb up, but Ben and Jamie scared it off with our one remaining weapon.
 Later we stopped at a little hut selling bamboo sticks and stocked up again.
 Safety in numbers..

 After a long slog up many, many more stairs, we finally reached our chosen halfway house for the night, just after night fell.
 To enter the monastery we walked past a Buddha shrouded in a reddish glow and into what felt like a particularly eerie horror movie.
 We went down long, dark corridors and past numerous ominous doorways until we eventually came to our own room.
 The room itself was a homely, mismatched affair, complete with electric blankets.
 We locked ourselves into our room and warmed our aching limbs.

 The following day started with a questionable breakfast (some kind of egg congee) and a welcoming downwards ascent.
 It wasn't long before we were heading upwards again, however now we were above Emei's lower peaks, so we had some pretty incredible views to look out to.

 Just after midday, we reached the golden summit.
-Despite protests from our aching legs, we walked the whole way to the top, resisting the tempting cable car which could have carried us up the last bit.
-Even though it was quite an overcast day, the 'sea of clouds' effect in contrast with the towering golden Buddha was really something to behold.
+Despite protests from our aching legs, we walked the whole way to the top, resisting the cable car which could have carried us up the last bit.
+Even though it was quite an overcast day, the 'sea of clouds' effect in contrast with the towering golden Buddha was spectacular to see.